After my retirement (started in Jan/2025), I went back to teaching, starting Fall 2025, only one course per semester, in a part-time status.

 - Respond to discussions thoughtfully and thoroughly.

 - Do not wait until the end of the unit to check in!
 Online learning requires you to check the course almost every day.
-Check to see what is going on and don't wait to do everything on the last day!
+Check to see what is going on and do not wait to do everything on the last day!